hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 - In the `name` attribute, specify the name of your TFE organization and the target workspace, separated by a slash.
 (For example, `example_corp/database-prod`.)
 - The `address` attribute is only necessary with private TFE instances.
 You can omit it if you're using the SaaS version of TFE.

 ~> **Note:** The `atlas` backend block is temporary; it isn't needed once TFE takes over Terraform runs.
-The easiest way to handle this is to put the backend config in a separate `backend.tf` file and not check that file into version control.
+It's easiest to put the backend block in a separate `backend.tf` file which isn't checked into version control.

 ## Step 9: Migrate `default` by Running `terraform init`